matthieugomez/GroupedArrays.jl/README.md

 #  3
 ```

 ## See also
+The underlying code of `GroupedArrays` is taken from [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl)

-`GroupedArrays`can be seen as [PooledArrays](https://github.com/JuliaData/PooledArrays.jl/blob/main/src/PooledArrays.jl) restricted to arrays of integer/missing values
+`GroupedArrays`can be seen as [PooledArrays](https://github.com/JuliaData/PooledArrays.jl) restricted to arrays of integer/missing values